FAQ: How Much KEEN.WARM Insulation for Winter?

 KEEN picks:

-Men's Camden 8" insulated work boot
+Camden 8" insulated work boot (carbon toe)

-Men's Independence 8" insulated work boot
+Independence 8" insulated work boot (carbon toe)

-At the time of this writing, we have two severe winter weather work boots.
+At the time of this writing, we have four severe winter weather work boots.
 If you’re spending your entire day out in the elements—and those elements are extra cold—600g might be the perfect weight.

 Something interesting to note: Due to the colder temps up north, our Canadian work shoes and boots offer heavier insulation than our U.S. versions.